m-rutter/qlik-ts-data-model-type-validator/README.md

 /* loadScriptIdentifiers.ts */
 import { checkAppIdentifiers } from 'qlik-ts-ident-checker';

-// Field enum suggested from a previous run export enum Field {
+// Field enum suggested from a previous run, can be empty initially export enum Field {
-    UNIT_VALUE = 'UNIT_VALUE',
+    'UNIT VALUE' = 'UNIT VALUE',
     // ...
 }

-// Variable enum suggested from a previous run export enum Variable {
+// Variable enum suggested from a previous run, can be empty initially export enum Variable {
-    vCurrentMonth = 'vCurrentMonth',
+    'vCurrentMonth' = 'vCurrentMonth',
     // ...
 }